Adityakr01/Freight-Brokerage-Operations-Suite/README.md

 - **Rate confirmation PDF export** — versions are tracked in-app but not rendered as a document a carrier could countersign.

-## AI tool usage note

-Built with Claude (Anthropic) as a pair-programming tool: schema and RBAC middleware were drafted first and reviewed line-by-line before wiring routes to them (in particular, a real bug was caught and fixed this way — an early version of the staff-management router accidentally applied its "broker/carrier only" middleware to *every* route in the app because it was registered without a path prefix, which silently 403'd shippers out of their own load pages; found and fixed via the curl regression pass below, before the routes were committed, by scoping the middleware to `/admin`).
-Commit history reflects incremental build order: schema → RBAC/middleware → routes → views → styling → docs.